madcaps-rpg/action-figure-mayhem/contrib/example-house-rules.md

 #### Wandering Monsters
 * For every round that a house pet is on the table or begging for some human food, the Baddie gets an additional 1d6 per round for each "wandering monster".
 * This rule also applies to toddlers sitting in high chairs.
-* If the pet is on the toddler's highchair with the todfler, each attack is 2d6 spread over all players and Mobs.
+* If the pet is on the toddler's high chair with the toddler, each attack is 2d6 spread over all Heroes and Mobs.